Linda Ewing (Email)

 Prior to joining Cincinnatus, Linda was President and CEO of Special Olympics Minnesota for 15 years.
-Under her leadership, Special Olympics Minnesota achieved substantial growth and quality improvement, resulting in the organization's consistent ranking among the top five percent, in all benchmarks, of Special Olympics programs throughout the U.S.
+Under her leadership, Special Olympics Minnesota achieved substantial growth and quality improvement, resulting in its consistent ranking among the top five percent, in all benchmarks, of Special Olympics programs throughout the U.S.

-Linda earned her B.A. degree in English Literature from the College of St. Catherine and received her MBA in Marketing from the University of St. Thomas.
-She furthered her education by completing studies in Leadership Theory and Development at the Greensboro, North Carolina-based Center for Creative Leadership.
+Linda earned her B.A. degree in English Literature from the College of St. Catherine and received her MBA in marketing from the University of St. Thomas.

 Darin Rowles, the Director of Prevention and Coordinated Care, is a Licensed Graduate Social Worker with a focus on multi-cultural macro practice and human service management.
 His work experience in the field includes over 20 years of HIV prevention and service work including roles as a caregiver, case manager, program manager and director.
 Darin has attended countless trainings over the years to understand medical concerns with HIV, the psycho-social impact of HIV on diverse populations, HIV stigma, resources for people living with HIV and delivering comprehensive HIV risk assessments to diverse populations.
 He has developed and delivered HIV informational sessions to various groups including providers, clients and the general community.
 Darin has also done focused work in the mental health field, delivering interventions to people in the midst of mental health crisis and stabilization.
 All of these experiences have included work with significant numbers of clients who struggle with chemical dependency.
 When not working, Darin renews his energy by enjoying live music, dancing to and chatting about the music of Prince, and geeking out to all things in the Star Wars galaxy.